Mya's Intestinal Malrotation Story

 Coping with my grief is by far the hardest thing I have ever tried to do.
 I miss Mya like crazy and wish I could see her sweet face one more time.
 Some days I kick myself for not knowing the warning signs of malrotation and volvulus, it all happened so fast.

-Raising awareness and helping to educate others is one of the few things that keep me going.
+In honor of Mya and her strength, I organized the first Intestinal Malrotation and Volvulus Awareness Day on what would have been Mya’s first birthday.
+Every January 15th going forward we will continue to celebrate Intestinal Malrotation and Volvulus Awareness Day.
+I miss Mya dearly but know she is guiding me on this journey to spread awareness.
+Keeping her memory alive and helping to educate others is one of the few things that keep me going.
 I am striving for more education in hospitals on the key signs of intestinal malrotation and volvulus such as green or yellow bile vomit, feeding difficulties, failure to thrive, abdominal distention or intermittent pain.
 Mya’s passing will not be in vain.
-I will not stop until every parent and doctor is educated on intestinal malrotation.
+I will not stop until every parent and doctor is educated on intestinal malrotation and volvulus.

 If you would like to share your experience with intestinal malrotation, please send us an email for more information.